-There are literally hundreds of treadmills for dogs on the market however, these are our top picks.
+There are literally hundreds of treadmills for dogs on the market however, these are our picks.
 Finding a suitable one is up to you really.
-Main things to consider are; size of your dog, size of the treadmill, size of your home and whether you even require one.
+The main things to consider are; the size of your dog, the size of the treadmill, the size of your home and whether you even require one.
 You would need to look for the relevant treadmill based on your doggie size.

 If you feel like a treadmill will come in handy then there is no reason why not to have one but do not stop walking outdoors also.
 Dogs love being outside more than inside so where possible take them out!

-Working: Some people may say, if you cannot look after a dog enough through the day, why get one?
+- Working: Some people may say, if you cannot look after a dog enough throughout the day, why get one?
 This is very true.
 Busy work schedules and leaving your dog alone all day can cause serious mental harm to your dog.
 They become bored and start to take on naughty traits to get attention.
 Some dogs also generate anxiety and this can be very difficult to manage.
-If you do have a dog and struggle with time or exercise a treadmill will support.
+If you do have a dog and struggle with time or exercise a treadmill will support it.
 But we would suggest rethinking your decision to own a dog in the first place.

 Dog Pacer is designed for Small, Medium and Large dogs.
 Identified as a great treadmill for dogs across many dog owners mainly due to the fact that it can be folded away.
 The foldable feature of this treadmill has a patented design which makes it different to any other foldable treadmill.

-We have 2 dachshunds, one miniature, and both need lots of exercise.
-LOTS OF EXERCISE.
-They just seem so full of energy its unbelievable.
+We have 2 dachshunds, one miniature, and both need lots of exercises.
+They just seem so full of energy it’s unbelievable.
 However, one difficulty with these dogs is they hate going out in the rain.
 That’s where the PetRun by Go Pet comes in handy.
 This perfect small dog treadmill is great for puppies and smaller dogs.
 Ensuring that these dogs get their regular exercise certainly helps calm them down.